Jayden-boop/WRO-2025/README.md

 ### K989 Drivetrain Components

 The design adapted select components from the K989 platform including the rear gearbox assembly and steering linkage ball joints.
 These parts provide proven reliability and appropriate gear ratios for the scale and performance requirements while maintaining cost effectiveness.

-### Custom Front Wheels

-Front wheels are 3D printed to exact specifications needed for our steering geometry, paired with stretched 1/28 scale tires that provide optimal grip without requiring adhesive mounting.

-## Fasteners and Hardware

 ### Standard Metric Hardware